laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 #### Triple Repeats <a id='triple'></a>

 A triple repeat is a repeat that appears thrice in the genome.
 This is a special case of an interleaved repeat.
-This is illustrated below
+This is illustrated below.
 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture7/Figure6.png" width="90%">
 	<div class="figcaption"> A triple repeat</div>